nanzt/RTSEvo/README.md

 **Inputs Required:**

--   Historical RTS raster data (2016-2020)
+-   Historical RTS raster data
 -   Environmental driving factors (DEM, slope, aspect, climate, geology, vegetation, permafrost characteristics)
--   Initial RTS distribution for simulation year
+-   Initial RTS distribution from a previous year to use as the starting point.
+For example, the study used the observed 2020 RTS distribution as the starting point to simulate the maps for 2021 and 2022.

 **Outputs:**